broadinstitute/gatk/README.md

       `Spark` categories.
 All other tools are non-Spark-based.

 * To print help for a particular tool, run **`./gatk-launch ToolName --help`**.

-* If you don't want to run the GATK via the `gatk-launch` script, it's possible to run non-Spark and local Spark tools directly using the `build/install/gatk/bin/gatk` executable after a `./gradlew installDist`, and to run Spark tools on a cluster or the cloud by building a Spark jar with `./gradlew installSpark` and passing the resulting jar in `build/libs/` directly to either `spark-submit` or `gcloud`.

 * To run a non-Spark tool, or to run a Spark tool locally, the syntax is:
 **`./gatk-launch ToolName toolArguments`**.